-How as a manager do you determine the “just right” amount of context that is needed for on-time, on-budget, on-quality completion of goals and tasks?
-Contact Mike to develop team processes and managerial-leadership systems that will increase productivity and completion of great work.
+How, as a manager, do you determine the “just right” amount of context needed for on-time, on-budget, on-quality completion of goals and tasks?
+Contact Mike to develop team processes and managerial-leadership systems that will increase productivity and fulfillment of great work.

 Anthony, Frank and contextual goals.

 Anthony is the manager of IT and Frank’s manager.
-One day Anthony and I were talking and he stated that he has seen a rapid decline in Frank’s output and quality of his work.
+One day Anthony and I were talking, and he stated that he had seen a rapid decline in Frank’s output and quality of his work.
 I asked for an example.

-Anthony, “Two months ago I asked Frank to complete a task that I felt was simple.
-We are working on a 10 month project to change over our IT functions to a new government health system and we need to have it operational with all the bugs worked out in 14 months.
-I asked Frank to code, test and sync an algorithm to identify repeated late payees, I told him he had 2 months to have the entire project complete and ready to integrate into our new systems-change.
-Frank’s part of the project was due 3 days ago and he is still not done.
-Plus he keeps asking me what to do, if what he is doing is right and I have to keep adjusting the order he does the work because he just cannot seem to understand what must get done first, second and third.
+Anthony, “Two months ago, I asked Frank to complete a task that I felt was simple.
+We are working on a ten-month project to change our IT functions to a new government health system, and we need to have it operational with all the bugs worked out in 14 months.
+I asked Frank to code, test, and sync an algorithm to identify repeated late payees.
+I told him he had two months to have the entire project complete and ready to integrate into our new systems change.
+Frank’s part of the project was due three days ago, and he is still not done.
+Plus, he keeps asking me what to do if what he is doing is right, and I have to keep adjusting the order he does the work because he cannot seem to understand what must get done first, second and third.
 And I overheard him in the break room talking about how miserable this job is making him.”